filecoin-shipyard/filecoin-browse-asks/README.md

 filecoin-browse-asks
 ====================

-A simple command line tool to view the availabe filecoin asks on the network.
+A simple command line tool to view the availabe Filecoin asks on the network.

 ![Demo GIF](filecoin-browse-asks.gif)